zhou-dong/zhou-dong.github.io/_posts/study/2015-11-27-computer-architecture-and-cloud-computing.md

 GPU plus Mapreduce

 In our area, every part they always have same idea, if we can master one of the idea, I believe we can make our selves better.

+From operation system, hardware of computer to the cloud, there are some many commons ideas between.
+And these ideas are the basic knowledge of computer science.